 The new-to-North America chicken breed, American Bresse Chickens, is a very exciting and promising one.
 It brings to the poultry world in a single breed the very best of both egg-layers and meat birds.
 Especially meat birds.
 American Bresse chickens, properly finished, have been described by chefs and royalty alike as the most delicious chicken on the planet.

 The breed is an ancient one in France.
-It has recently been imported into the United States, where it is being called by a different working name in North America.
+It has recently been imported into the United States, where it has a different working name in North America.
 Details of this history are here.

-If you'd like to know what this website may look like in a few more months or years, you can see examples in my other two websites, which are linked below: Raising-Rabbits.com, and MyPortAngeles.com.
+If you'd like to know what this website may look like in a few more months or years, you can see examples in my other two websites: Raising-Rabbits.com, and MyPortAngeles.com.

 Guest Post Opportunities:

 Ambresse.com welcomes guest authors who desire to contribute guest posts on this website, including chefs familiar with serving American Bresse entrees, and American Bresse breeders.
-Full attribution, bylines, and links are always gratefully given.
+Full attribution, bylines, and links are always given.
 Feel free to contact me with article ideas or questions.

-This Ambresse.com website is sponsored by Ambresse Acres.
-I am the owner, author, and webmaster of the website, AND the main chicken keeper at Ambresse Acres.
+The Ambresse.com website is sponsored by Ambresse Acres.
+Karen Patry is the owner, author, and webmaster of the website, AND the main chicken keeper at Ambresse Acres.

-I raised many rabbits in those days, wrote website pages about every aspect of raising rabbits, and took thousands of photos.
+As I raised and showed rabbits, I wrote scores of website pages about every aspect of raising rabbits and took thousands of photos.

 I invented an easy-to-use and easy-to-clean rabbit caging system, and wrote some more.

-www.Raising-Rabbits.com is the successful fruit of that labor, which also includes the publication of a very helpful book, Rabbit Raising Problem Solver, by Storey Publications, which is also the publisher of Storey's Guide to Raising Rabbits, and Storey's Guide to Raising Chickens.
+The website www.Raising-Rabbits.com is the successful fruit of that labor, which also includes the publication of a very helpful book, Rabbit Raising Problem Solver, by Storey Publications, which is also the publisher of Storey's Guide to Raising Rabbits, and Storey's Guide to Raising Chickens.
 Rabbit Raising Problem Solver is available wherever good books are sold, including Amazon.com.